astronomer/docs/learn/airflow-snowflake.md

 ## Prerequisites

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).
 - A Snowflake account.
 A [30-day free trial](https://signup.snowflake.com/) is available.
+You need to have at least one schema in one database available for which you have permissions to create and write to tables.

 ## Step 1: Configure your Astro project